mdazrin/improfdbvue/.swm/core-model-architecture.lg3o6.sw.md

 id: lg3o6
 title: Core Model Architecture
 file_version: 1.1.2
-app_version: 1.4.4
+app_version: 1.4.5
 ---

 # Overview

 Core Model is a rename of old User Model.
 The first User Model contain duplicate 'name' fields, as it needs a 'name' field for session and 'firstname and lastname' for table.
-It was a bad idea for a Model, so we redesigned it back to function for table only, also change its name to more conventional name, Core Model.
+Since it was a bad code implementation for a Model, so we redesigned it back to function for table only, also change its name to more conventional name, Core Model.

 ## Migration